robalyx/rotector/README.md

 ---

-> [!IMPORTANT]
+> [!NOTE]
-> Roblox is a registered trademark of Roblox Corporation.
-This project is a community-driven initiative and is not affiliated with, endorsed by, or sponsored by Roblox Corporation.
-This tool is provided as-is, without any guarantees or warranty.
-The authors are not responsible for any damage or data loss incurred with its use.
-Users should use this software at their own risk and ensure they comply with all applicable terms of service and legal requirements.
-More details in the [LICENSE](LICENSE).
+> This project is a community-driven initiative and is not affiliated with, endorsed by, or sponsored by Roblox Corporation.
+More details in the [Disclaimer](#%EF%B8%8F-disclaimer) section.

+> [!WARNING]
+> **A message to predators:** Rotector exists for one reason: to protect children from you.
+If you're on Roblox to exploit or harm kids, know that we will find you.

 ---